We’ve been huge fans of Xterra every since we started doing triathlon back in the early 2000’s.

 The feeling of swimming in the Vengeance may take some getting used to, but after a couple uses we loved it and are hooked.
-It has become one of our very few go-to suits, and our experience with the sleeveless version of the Vengeance is that it just might be the best sleeveless on the market today.
+We like both the sleeved and sleeveless versions of the Vengeance.
 It feels great during the swim and provides a smooth transition in the upper chest from covered to uncovered, without cutting in like some other suits do.

 Xterra’s Mid/High-Range Wetsuit: The Vector

-The Vector is Xterra’s proven mid-range suit but is recently designed with some exciting features.
-It has thicker paneling straight through the suit, which will help swimmers who are doing colder lake swims as part of their workout or race.
-The Vector has a slightly increased drag coefficient, but also a slightly reduced sticker price when compared to the Vengeance.
+The Vector might have a slightly increased drag coefficient, but also a slightly reduced sticker price when compared to the Vengeance.
 It is important to note that the Vector is only made as a full-sleeved model.
-If you need sleeveless, we recommend moving up to the Vengeance as it will be affordable given the typical price drop involved in going from sleeved to sleevless .
-The Vector’s technology and price point puts it in a class with such solid wetsuits as the Blue Seventy Helix, a great, versatile wetsuit that can often be had for a compelling price.
-You can get 50% off a new Vector by using our code, ‘EBOOK’, when checking out at Xterra’s online store at www.xterrawetsuits.com.
-That means a $600 full-sleeve Vector Pro can be yours for $300.
+If you need sleeveless, we recommend moving up to the Vengeance as it will be affordable given the typical price drop involved in going from sleeved to sleeveless .
+The Vector’s technology and performance puts it in a class with such solid wetsuits as the Blue Seventy Helix, another great, versatile wetsuit but one whose retail price is a bit more than the Vector.
+You can get up to 50% off a new Vector by using our code, ‘EBOOK’, when checking out at Xterra’s online store at www.xterrawetsuits.com.
+That means a $700 full-sleeve Vector Pro can be yours for as low as $350.
 A no-brainer.

 Xterra True Mid-Range: The Vortex